zwanthor/mod_syzkaller/README.md

  This is where we supply the priorities specified in the config to the priotities functions used during the fuzzing process.

  ### Example
  Check out `my.cfg` to see an example of supplying modified priorities to specific system calls.
+Checkout specifically https://github.com/zwanthor/mod_syzkaller/blob/master/syzkaller/my.cfg#L19 to the end of the file.